University Travel Policy

 - Personal Vehicle

 Actual mileage is reimbursable.
 Mileage is measured from the closer of duty station or point of departure to destination (and return).
-The business standard mileage rate set by the Internal Revenue Service (http://www.irs.gov/taxpros/article/0,,id=156624,00.html) will be paid.
+The business standard mileage rate set by the Internal Revenue Service https://www.irs.gov/Tax-Professionals/Standard-Mileage-Rates will be paid.
 Parking fees, tolls, and storage fees are reimbursable when the required receipts are obtained.
-A University employee shall be reimbursed the business standard mileage rate set by the Internal Revenue Service when using their personal vehicles for state business when the round trip does not exceed 100 miles or when a state-owned vehicle is not available.
-However, if a University employee chooses to use a personal vehicle when a state-owned vehicle is available, the employee will be reimbursed at the motor fleet rate for mileage (OSBM 5.1.26 April 2010).
+A University employee shall be reimbursed the business standard mileage rate set by the Internal Revenue Service when using their personal vehicles for state business when the round trip does not exceed 75 miles.
+However, if a University employee chooses to use a personal vehicle when the round trip exceeds 75 miles, the employee will be reimbursed at the motor fleet rate for mileage.

 - Commuting and Local Travel